 Yvonne married Kevin Lee Christofel on September 15, 1973 in Windsor, CO, divorced April 24, 1979.
+Bootsie Yvonne then married Thelma Moser.

 Debra married Ralph Richard Gutierrez on September 20, 1974, divorced April 15, 1990.
 Debra had two children, Brandy Marie and Jason Richard.
-Brandy married Jason Homan on October 3, 1993 and had three children, Nicholas Aaron Gutierrez and adopted by Jason Homan, Madison Jaelynn Homan, and Aubrey Paige Homan.
-Jason married Brianne Joiner on July 26, 2010 and Brianne gave birth to Berkley Jayden Gutierrez.
-Gerard married Deborah Jo Shreve on February 17, 1979, divorced December 1999, and had one child, Christopher Thomas Brodzinski who married Elizabeth Ann McPherson on October 10, 2010.
+Brandy married Jason Homan on October 3, 1993 and had three children, Nicholas Aaron Gutierrez-Homan (adopted by Jason Homan), Madison Jaelynn Homan, and Aubrey Paige Homan.
+Nicholas married Andrea Gonzales on May 13, 2014.
+Andrea had a child by another father named Zaidyn Gonzales, and a child with Nicholas named Jaisyk Gonzales.

+Jason married Brianne Joiner on July 26, 2010 and Brianne gave birth to Berkley Jayden Gutierrez and Dayton Lee Gutierrez.

+Gerard ("Tom") married Deborah Jo Shreve on February 17, 1979, divorced December 1999, and had one child, Christopher Thomas Brodzinski who married Elizabeth Ann McPherson on October 10, 2010 and had 3 children: Brock, May and Abee.
+Gerard's second marriage was to Linda Nuss.

 Cathy married Joel Timothy Aragon on March 26, 1983.

-Geri and Jiggs lived in Rochester, NY at S. Goodman Ave from 1950-1952, at 7 King St. from February to April 1954, at 151 Avis St. from 1954-1959, and at 24 Avis St from 1959 to 1971.
+Geri and Jiggs lived in Rochester, NY at S. Goodman Ave from 1950-1952, at 7 King St. from February to April 1954, at 151 Avis St. from 1954-1959, and at 24 Avis St. from 1959 to 1971.
 They moved to Windsor, CO on July 1, 1971 when Kodak built a new manufacturing complex there.
 Geri worked at Kodak from July 1949 (right out of high school) to 1952 when Jiggs entered United States Marine Corps.
 Geri had her own craft shop from ~1962 - 1971 and did demo's and workshops.
 Later, she was a nationally accredited flower show judge and conducted flower arranging shows and workshops; a Business Manager at "the castle" in Highland Park, Rochester, NY (Warner Castle, home to the Rochester Civic Garden Center which has a library and sunken garden); and, Office Manager and feed and cattle control at Hergert Land & Cattle Co., Windsor, CO, 1976 - 2001.